Offense of the Month, October 2018

 As several commentators immediately opined, Kelly spent her youth from the mid-1970s to the later 1980s in Bethlehem, New York, a city just south of Albany, with a population now of about 35,000.
 Blackface wasn’t all right then.
 She was called out by current students at Bethlehem Central High School, which she attended in the mid- to late 1980s.
 “Blackface is not acceptable anywhere in America, and it is not acceptable in our town.
 We weren’t alive when Megyn was in high school but, in the recollection of many of our parents who grew up around here, it was not acceptable even in the 1980s town that she knew,” a group of students wrote to NBC News.

 The blowback to Kelly’s apparently offhand, and somewhat murky, comments was sudden and fierce.
 Later that same day, Kelly emailed her NBC colleagues an apology: “I realize now that such behavior is indeed wrong, and I am sorry.
 The history of blackface in our culture is abhorrent; the wounds too deep.
 I’ve never been a ‘pc’ kind of person—but I understand that we do need to be more sensitive in this day and age.”
 But the damage was done.
-Last Friday, three days later, her show was cancelled.
+Last Friday, three days later, her show was canceled.
 Her talent agency dropped her.

 Many commentators suggested that her show’s demise followed her provocation as excuse not as cause, the real reason being her weaker than anticipated ratings and a number of other gaffes following her show’s startup thirteen months ago.
 Frequently quoted these past few days, and rebroadcast, though it predated her time at NBC, was her startlingly goofy declaration in 2013 on Fox News that Santa Clause is white.